harshanirudh/Unix-wc-clone/README.md

 # Unix-wc-clone
+# Run the code

+1. Checkout this repo on to your workspace.
+2. Run the following command at the root level of directory to build the executable (jar)
+3. `mvn clean install`
+4. The JAR gets created in the target dir of your project, now run your jar
+5. `java -jar target/<JAR-file-name>.jar ccwc <flags> <file>`

+# Requirements
 The functional requirements for wc are concisely described by it’s man page - give it a go in your local terminal now:

 `man wc`